Achronus/care-coordinator/README.md

 This full-stack application includes a host of different features on both the frontend and backend.
 We'll look at these in more detail in the next section.

+You can view the route documentation at the [api demo](https://cc-api.achronus.dev/api/docs/) URL.

 ## A Note On Code

 As a demo application, all the `backend` endpoints are set into `demo` mode.
 This means the responses don't connect directly to the database, instead they display data that looks like the response.